 I know that a role of an assistant principal prepares one for the role of a principal.
 At least somehow.
 However, I do not think that far at the moment.
 I want to focus on my job, and see what happens in the future.
 If there is an option to become a principal, if my results speak for my abilities, I may consider applying for the job.

 Principal is more a decision maker and a school representative in terms of PR.
 They are the leader.
 I honestly do not know if I am ready to take such a responsibility.
 My goal is to work close to the students, and learn more about the way the school functions.
 Therefore I prefer the role of an assistant principal.
 While at the moment I do not think about becoming a principal one day, I do exclude this option for the future.

 Did you like the answers?
 Check my eBook, Assistant Principal Interview Guide, in which you’ll find brilliant answers to thirty most common assistant principal interview questions, and winning interview strategies.
-Do more than the other job applicants do to prepare for an interview.
+Do more than the other job applicants do to prepare for their interview.

 - What do you consider are the main duties of an assistant principal?